Bank of Montreal Visiting Scholar in Women's Studies for the academic year 2017-2018

 In 1992, the Bank of Montreal established a Women's Studies Scholars Program at the University of Ottawa to encourage research that would have direct positive impacts for women.
 Since that time, the Institute of Feminist and Gender Studies has conducted an annual competition offering the opportunity to a feminist researcher having completed her or his Ph.D. to pursue his or her studies in an interdisciplinary, multicultural and bilingual environment, while sharing the research results with the university community.

-The Institute of Feminist and Gender Studies is pleased to announce that the mandate of Dr. Diane Watt as the Bank of Montreal Visiting Scholar in Women’s Studies has been extended to August 2016.
+The Institute of Feminist and Gender Studies is pleased to announce that Dr. Nena Mocnik has been selected as the 2017-2018 Bank of Montreal Visiting Scholar in Women’s Studies.

 Bank of Montreal Visiting Scholar in Women’s Studies (1995 – 2015)